samchon/safeorm/README.md

 ## Outline
 > Development of the `safeorm` has not been completed yet.
 >
-> Until the completion, only interfaces and test automation programs are provided.
+> Until the completion, only interfaces and test automation programs are being provided.
 When the development has been completed, its 1st version `0.1.0` would be published.
 Before the completion, version of the `safeorm` would keep the `0.0.x`.

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/samchon/safeorm/blob/master/LICENSE)
 [![npm version](https://badge.fury.io/js/safeorm.svg)](https://www.npmjs.com/package/safeorm)